k1000/articles/formaline/article.md

 This function scans the form for all input elements and creates a schema for each of them.
 It groups checkboxes and radios by name and creates a schema for each group.
 Finally, it creates a JSON schema with all the form elements.

 Here we define a function that will call [OpenAI chat competitions API](https://platform.openai.com/docs/guides/text-generation/chat-completions-api).
-We provide the model name and the API key as well we set 'temperature' to 0 to get deterministic results.
+We provide the model name (in this case 'gpt-4o' which guarantees good results with function calling) and the API key as well we set 'temperature' to 0 to get deterministic results.

 ```javascript
 const callOpenAiAPI = async ({